Eat your yard–make your world more beautiful with edible flowers

 In your garden, it is fairly easy to keep your flowers pesticide free.
 In our garden, the one issue is slugs.
 We use organic slug pellets spread once/month (more frequent in rain) to keep these pests at bay.
 (On occasion, they have been known to make off with an entire violet plant or head of lettuce but for the most part, this simple preventive measure keeps them out of site.
 Do not try the saucer of beer method.
 This only attracts flying insects and suddenly you’ve doubled the problem.)

-If your trouble is flying insects, just add a few drops of dish washing soap, like Dawn, to a spray bottle filled with water.
+If your trouble is flying insects, just add a few drops of dish soap, to a spray bottle filled with water.
 Be sure to spray both the tops and bottoms of leaves.
 Spray once/week or more frequently if it rains.

 If the soapy spray isn’t doing the job, try planting marigolds among the problem plants.
 If the problem persists, you may consider identifying the troublemaker and nixing it from next year’s planting.
 (For us, the problem child was dill, a lovely herb we will, in future, happily purchase at the grocery store.)